chunmusic/Rust_Percentage_Segmentation_Mask-RCNN/README.md

-# Rust Percentage Instance Segmentation
+# Rust Percentage Instance Segmentation (Mask-RCNN)

 - This repository is created to calculate rust percentage with instance segmentation.